-Vermont Campus, 2014 Courses
+Vermont Campus, 2015 Courses

 Group 1 (Writing, Pedagogy, and Literacy)

-7006b Creative Nonfiction/R. Sullivan/M-Th 9:35-10:50
+7006c Creative Nonfiction/R. Sullivan/M-Th 9:35-10:50

 Do we write the world or does the world write us?
-This class will examine creative nonfiction through a consideration of place.
-Students will be asked to consider their place in various landscapes—in the Green Mountains, in New England, in the East Coast, as well as wherever it is they call home.
-We will study different modes of creative nonfiction (memoir, travel writing, personal narratives and reportage, among others), but we will focus especially on the calendar, the almanac, and the diary, each as a method of examining the landscape as it relates to time.
-Readings will include the Georgics, "Walden," selections from J. B. Jackson's "Landscape," and “My Emily Dickinson,” by Susan Howe.
+This class will examine experimental creative nonfiction through a consideration of place.
+Students will be asked to consider their place in various landscapes—in the Green Mountains, in New England, in the East Coast, as well as in wherever they call home.
+We will study different modes of creative nonfiction but focus especially on the calendar, the almanac, and the diary, each as a method of examining the landscape as it relates to time.
+Readings will include the Georgics, Walden, selections from J. B. Jackson's A Sense of Place, a Sense of Time, and My Emily Dickinson by Susan Howe.
 We will consider connections between the visual arts and nonfiction, looking, for example, at the work of Nancy Holt and her husband, Robert Smithson.
-Students will be required to keep a weather log and to compose weathergrams.
+Students will be required to keep a weather log; to write numerous short pieces (experimenting with various forms); and to compose weathergrams, among other things.

 7008 Critical Writing/J. Wicke/M–Th 11–12:15